cancerregulome/GeneSpot_1.0/README.md

 and the brunch build system will automatically include them.
 These libraries should NOT be checked-in to individual projects.

 ### Required Third-party Dependencies ###
+  * Backbone
+  * Underscore
+  * d3.js
+  * jQuery
+  * Bootstrap

 # Runtime Configuration #
 This template is meant to standardize the development of new HTML5 web applications and web services in the Cancer Regulome project.
-The web application will contain runtime dependencies on the following JSON configuration files:
+The configuration files for the web application will reside here ...
+The following JSON configuration files control the configuration of the application at runtime:

 * display.json - specifies titles, labels, and links in the About menu